CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/02_LAB_32_01_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 ### Task 2: Review and configure the host pool properties

+In this task, you will review and update key properties of the host pool, including load balancing behavior, session limits, and startup settings.
+You’ll adjust these configurations to optimize how session hosts are allocated and powered on.

 1. In the Azure portal, search for and select **Azure Virtual Desktop**, on the **Azure Virtual Desktop** page, in the **Manage** section of the vertical navigation menu, select **Host pools** and, on the **Azure Virtual Desktop \| Host pools** page, select **az140-21-hp1**.

     ![](Media/lab2-11-1.png)